-The following Restructuring & Insolvency guidance note Produced in partnership with Frances Coulson of Moon Beever provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency practice note produced in partnership with Frances Coulson of Wedlake Bell LLP provides comprehensive and up to date legal information covering:

 Basic principles—the delivery-up of information and property to the insolvency office-holder

 Evidence gathering—the preservation of information by an insolvency office-holder, and